 - Submission received by the editor(s) in chief.

 - Acknowledgment is sent to the corresponding author within one week.

-- Manuscript is assigned to two editorial board members for blind reviews.
+- Once the submission has passed the pre-review, the manuscript is assigned to three editorial board members for blind reviews.

 - Review and acceptance/rejection recommendation is sent to the editor within six weeks.

 - The corresponding author may receive the review outcome as one of the following recommendations: Accepted as is; Accepted after minor revision; Accepted conditional upon a major revision; or rejected.

 - If submission requires revision, the authors will be expected to submit the revised manuscript within a month after receiving the review outcome.